playmakessenseuk/phonics-match-play/README.md

 # 🎯 Phonics Letter-Picture Matching Game

 A beautiful, educational memory matching game where children match letters with their corresponding pictures (A↔Ant, B↔Bed, C↔Cat).
 Built with React, TypeScript, and Tailwind CSS for a responsive, accessible learning experience.
+Completing the game gives the user a discount code to buy the full physical version!

 ## 🎮 Game Features